 Maarten Brouwer is a social media entrepreneur focussing on media development in multiple urban African areas.
 His ambition to support in new urban Africa media initiatives has resulted so far in a successful Kenyan station for ghetto youth: Ghetto Radio.
 He has initiated a pan-African platform ‘thisisafrica’, right now a top-notch media company in revealing news, insights and radio facilities from and about the African urban industry.
 Maarten is a music expert when it comes to African pop culture and teaches on Universities and Seminars about African musical development and urbanisation.

-JP Bommel, president and founder of Barton Creek International, is as an entertainment industry connector at the intersection of content and technology.
+JP Bommel, MD/COO of NATPE, is as an entertainment industry connector at the intersection of content and technology.
 His career in music and tech industry spans over 20 years with executive roles at BMG, EMI, Sony, Qwest and Reed MIDEM.
 During his music industry career, JP developed global marketing plans for iconic talent such as Tina Turner, the late Etta James, as well as emerging talent.
 Later on, in a visionary role, he directed Qwest Communications to leverage the power of the rising internet and launched Qwest “anywhere anytime”.
 A trusted advisor to the media and entertainment industry, JP presided over the Media and Entertainment think-tank (MENG) and produced executive briefings summits for a selected group of media executives. and is an associate member of NARAS (Grammys.)